Washington State University

 School of Electrical Engineering and Computer Science

-The new faculty hired for this position will join approximately 50 existing faculty members in the School of EECS, which has experienced rapid growth in enrollment over the past four years.
-As of the fall of 2018, around 1000 undergraduate students are enrolled in its B.S., and B.A programs, and 275 graduate students are enrolled in its M.S., and Ph.D. programs in computer science, electrical engineering, and computer engineering.
+The new faculty hired for this position will join 32 existing tenure-track faculty members in the School of EECS, which has experienced rapid growth in enrollment over the past four years.
+As of the fall of 2019, around 1000 undergraduate students are enrolled in its B.S., and B.A programs, and 275 graduate students are enrolled in its M.S., and Ph.D. programs in computer science, electrical engineering, and computer engineering.
 EECS expects continued increase in enrollments and anticipates multiple faculty hires over the next two years.
 The current faculty composition in the School of EECS includes a member of the National Academy of Engineering and ten fellows of national professional organizations as well as multiple Career award recipients.

 Washington State University is one of the nation’s top 50 public research universities in computer science according to U.S. News and World Report.
 WSU is among 108 public and private universities in America recognized with the “very high research activity” categorization and among 240 universities and colleges nationwide to earn the “community engagement” classification from the Carnegie Foundation.
-With a population of 33,000, Pullman is a quintessential college town—ranked #1 in the “Best Cities to Live in Washington” by the Washington state Chamber of Commerce 2019 report, one of the top 10 in the nation according to MSN’s 2012 report; ranked #15 safest college town in America by a SafeWise 2019 report; and recognized by Bloomberg Businessweek as the “Best Place to Raise Kids” in Washington State, Pullman consistently boasts one of the top school districts in the state.
-Situated to the east of the Cascade Mountains, Pullman enjoys a dry four-season climate (21 inches of annual precipitation), with sunny, warm summers, relatively mild winters, and excellent access to outdoor recreational opportunities.
+With a population of 33,000, Pullman is a quintessential college town—ranked #1 in the “Best Cities to Live in Washington” by the Washington state Chamber of Commerce 2019 report, one of the top 10 best college towns in the nation according to MSN’s 2012 report; ranked #15 safest college town in America by a SafeWise 2019 report; and recognized by Bloomberg Businessweek as the “Best Place to Raise Kids” in Washington State.
+Pullman consistently boasts one of the top school districts in the state.
+Situated to the east of the Cascade Mountains, Pullman enjoys a dry four-season climate (21 inches of annual participation), with sunny, warm summers, relatively mild winters, and excellent access to outdoor recreational opportunities.

 For more information about WSU and the School of EECS, visit our home page at www.eecs.wsu.edu.

-Applications should include a cover letter indicating the position sought, and summarizing qualifications.
+Applications should include a cover letter indicating the level of position sought, and summarizing qualifications.
 All applications should also include research and teaching statements, curriculum vitae, and contact information for three references.
-To apply, visit https://www.wsujobs.com/postings/41879.
-Application review is expected to begin January 1, 2019.
+To apply, visit: https://www.wsujobs.com/postings/47507.
+Application review begins November 15, 2019.
 It is anticipated that successful candidates will begin their appointment on August 15, 2020.
 For questions about this position, please contact Ananth Kalyanaraman at email@example.com.